martinbean/martinbean.dev/_posts/2017-01-05-request-driven-development.md

         return redirect()
             ->route('article.show', $article)
-            ->withSuccess(trans('messages.article_published'));
+            ->with('success', __('Article published'));
     }
 }
 ```

-It’s an unusual approach to handling logic in applications.
-It’s also flawed in
-that the logic can only be performed in a HTTP context; it can’t be re-used in
+It’s admittedly an unusual approach to handling logic in applications.
+It’s also flawed in that the logic can only be performed in a HTTP context; it can’t be re-used in
 say, a command-line context.
 But for side projects (as was the case here) or for
 quick-and-dirty prototypes, this approach could be useful.